Eya-Laouini/Mall-Customer-Segmentation/README.md

 **Scikit-learn**: Machine learning algorithms for clustering **Jupyter Notebook**: Interactive development environment

-**You can further personalize this based on your preferences or specific repository needs.**
+**You can further personalize this based on your preferences or specific repository needs!**